 Knee pain can have different causes.
 Being overweight puts you at greater risk for knee problems.
 Overusing your knee can trigger knee problems that cause pain.
 If you have a history of arthritis, it could also cause knee pain.

-Torn cartilage (a meniscus tear) -- pain felt on the inside or outside of the knee joint
+Torn cartilage (a meniscus tear).
+Pain felt on the inside or outside of the knee joint.

-Strain or sprain -- minor injuries to the ligaments caused by sudden or unnatural twisting
+Strain or sprain.
+Minor injuries to the ligaments caused by sudden or unnatural twisting.

 Sleep with a pillow underneath or between your knees.

-Bicycle or swim instead of run.
+Bicycle, or better yet, swim instead of run.

 Reduce the amount of exercise you do.

 Run on a smooth, soft surface, such as a track, instead of on cement or pavement.